NashTech-Labs/Get-Volume-Attachment-using-k8s-python-client/README.md

 `pip install kubernetes`

-### Listing Volune Attachments in your cluster using python
+### Listing Volume Attachments in your cluster using python

-For Volune Attachments, we use StorageV1Api class from client module.
+For Volume Attachments, we use StorageV1Api class from client module.

-For listing Volune Attachments on local cluster e.g minikube we use the following command:
+For listing Volume Attachments on local cluster e.g minikube we use the following command:

 `config.load_kube_config()`